 All businesses have coverage areas.
-From lemonade stands to wireless phone services, all businesses provide or sell services over a specific area.
+From lemonade stands to wireless phone services, all businesses provide or sell services over a specific coverage area.
 Many companies turn to business mapping software to display these critical areas of interest.

 Create the Coverage Area

-Map Business Online provides a variety of ways to create a coverage area map.
-The two most direct way to achieve a coverage area map are:
+MapBusinessOnline provides a variety of ways to create a coverage area map.
+The two most direct ways to achieve a coverage area map are:

-Coverage areas are usually defined in terms of states, counties or ZIP codes.
-Map Business Online can also enable shaded areas based on city limits, Census Tracts, school districts, and even Metropolitan Statistical Areas (a Census defined market unit).
-Usually a business will know exactly what their coverage area is based on ZIP codes or Counties.
+Coverage areas are usually defined by groups of states, counties, or ZIP codes.
+Usually, a business understands its coverage area is based on ZIP codes or Counties.
+MapBusinessOnline can also enable shaded areas based on city limits, Census Tracts, school districts, and even Metropolitan Statistical Areas (a Census-defined market unit).

 A Coverage Map Example